 Learning from a past venture

 This is not the first venture by the duo.
 Prior to Quizizz, they had co-founded Wizenworld, a math-based role-playing game for middle school students.
-Wizenworld was one of the 11 startups chosen by GSF Global 2014 program and they were mentored by individuals from different locations including San Francisco, Boston, New York and In Singapore and India.
+Wizenworld was one of the 11 startups chosen by GSF Global 2014 program and they were mentored by individuals from different locations including San Francisco, Boston, New York in the US along with Singapore and India.

 Through Wizenworld they were able to connect with schools in the Unites States which started using their product.
 “Wizenworld was a great learning experience for us.
 Whatever pain points we got as feedback, we set out to address that with our next product- Quizizz,” says Gupta.